coatyio/coaty-js/CONTRIBUTING.md

 ```

 **Note:** Peer dependencies will be installed automatically because they have
-also been defined as devDependencies (for executing the framework's unit tests).
+also been defined as devDependencies (for executing the framework's tests).

 The following npm scripts are used to control the build process: